openstack/glance/doc/source/configuring.rst

 to be stored in tenant specific Swift accounts.
 When set to False Glance stores all images in a single Swift account.

+* ``swift_store_multiple_containers_seed``

+Optional.
+Default: ``0``

+Can only be specified in configuration files.

+`This option is specific to the Swift storage backend.`

+When set to 0, a single-tenant store will only use one container to store all images.
+When set to an integer value between 1 and 32, a single-tenant store will use multiple containers to store images, and this value will determine how many characters from an image UUID are checked when determining what container to place the image in.
+The maximum number of containers that will be created is approximately equal to 16^N. This setting is used only when swift_store_multi_tentant is disabled.

+Example: if this config option is set to 3 and swift_store_container = 'glance', then an image with UUID 'fdae39a1-bac5-4238-aba4-69bcc726e848' would be placed in the container 'glance_fda'.
+All dashes in the UUID are included when creating the container name but do not count toward the character limit, so in this example with N=10 the container name would be 'glance_fdae39a1-ba'.

+When choosing the value for swift_store_multiple_containers_seed, deployers should discuss a suitable value with their swift operations team.
+The authors of this option recommend that large scale deployments use a value of '2', which will create a maximum of ~256 containers.
+Choosing a higher number than this, even in extremely large scale deployments, may not have any positive impact on performance and could lead to a large number of empty, unused containers.
+The largest of deployments could notice an increase in performance if swift rate limits are throttling on single container.
+Note: If dynamic container creation is turned off, any value for this configuration option higher than '1' may be unreasonable as the deployer would have to manually create each container.

 * ``swift_store_admin_tenants``

 Can only be specified in configuration files.